 The coach’s stance is much more relevant in life coaching than in traditional executive and career coaching.
 The nuts and bolts of coaching that aim at deeper self-awareness will certainly overlap.
 But, life coaching goes further in exploring even such questions as what is the nature of “self” and “happiness”?
 How can we find fulfilment in a complex modern world?

-Such explorations are vastly more likely to be supported by the coach if they have explored such questions themselves.
+Such explorations are vastly more likely to be enabled by the coach if they have explored such questions themselves.
 And, if they have explored such questions, they will inevitably have an underlying philosophy — a stance that is unavoidably present.
-A stance without which effective life coaching cannot happen.
+A stance, without which, effective life coaching cannot happen.

 Coaching vs mentoring — Convergence